PHSI-supplements/labs/lab-templates/README.md

   CONFLICT (content): Merge conflict in src/main.c Automatic merge failed; fix conflicts and then commit the result.
   ```
-  Then some of the changes in the remote copy overlap with changes in the local copy.
+  then some of the changes in the remote copy overlap with changes in the local copy,
+  and Git could not resolve them automatically.
   1. Open the conflicting files -- Git will mark the conflicting lines with `<<<<<<<`, `=======`, and `>>>>>>>`.
   2. Edit the file(s) to keep the correct code.
   3. Mark them resolved: